Biography

 Previously, from 2019 to 2023, Mänd served as the chief conductor of Pärnu City Orchestra, earning the Estonian Cultural Endowment award in 2021 for commissioning and premiering numerous orchestral works.

-“Elisir d’amore”, “Don Pasquale” by Donizetti, “The Tsars Bride” by Rimsky-Korsakov, “Romeo and Juliet” by Gounod, “The long Christmas Dinner” by Hindemith, “The Colours of Clouds” by Rasmus Puur, the musical “West Side Story” by Bernstein and ballets “Swan Lake”, “The Sleeping Beauty” by Tchaikovsky, “Giselle”, “Le Corsaire” by Adam, “Medea” by Stravinski/Schiavoni, “The Goblin” by Tubin and others.
+“Elisir d’amore”, “Don Pasquale” by Donizetti, “Romeo and Juliet” by Gounod, “The long Christmas Dinner” by Hindemith, “West Side Story” by Bernstein and ballets “Swan Lake”, “The Sleeping Beauty” by Tchaikovsky, “Giselle”, “Le Corsaire” by Adam, “Medea” by Stravinski/Schiavoni and many others.

 Kaspar Mänd studied oboe, choral and orchestral conducting at the Estonian Academy of Music and Theatre (prof. Hirvo Surva and prof. Paul Mägi) and received further training at the Paris Conservatory (CNSMDP, prof. Zsolt Nagy).
 He has participated in masterclasses by Neeme and Paavo Järvi, Leonid Grin, Eri Klas and Risto Joost.